• Skip to primary navigation

 A photo of what the pancake batter looks like.

-🔑 Sandi says: Every gluten free flour blend has a different starch-to-grain ratio.
-If your batter is runnier or thicker than my photo shown below, you will need to adjust with more liquids or more flour.
+๐Ÿ”‘ Sandi says: Every gluten free flour blend has a different starch-to-grain ratio.
+If your batter is runnier or thicker than my photo below, you must adjust with more liquids or flour.

 Pancake batter on a cast iron skillet.